konrad-campowsky/gentoo-portage-overlay/README.md

    Hardware monitoring driver for IT8705F/IT871xF/IT872xF sensor chips as for example found on Gigabyte Aorus boards.
 This driver supports a wider range of chips than the `it87` module in the official Linux kernel tree.
 Note that this module conflicts with the in-kernel variant so the latter must be disabled.

-   Ebuild istTaken and adapted from the [Sunset overlay](https://github.com/Anonymous1157/sunset-repo).
+   Ebuild ist taken and adapted from the [Sunset overlay](https://github.com/Anonymous1157/sunset-repo).

  - **x11-apps/lightdm-gtk-greeter-settings**